JohnEarnest/Decker/docs/decker.md

 `prototype.add[x y]` can add a new widget to the Prototype.
 If `x` is a string {`"button"`, `"field"`, `"slider"`, `"canvas"`, or `"grid"`}, insert a new widget of the appropriate type using `y` as a name (or an appropriate default name).
 If `x` is a widget interface, insert a copy of it, again using `y` as a name or an appropriate default.

 When a widget is removed from its Prototype, the interface becomes inert: it will ignore all reads and writes of attributes.

+If a prototype is not `resizable`, contraptions will strictly inherit their `size` from the prototype.
+Otherwise, when the `size` of a contraption is modified, all the internal widgets will reflow based on the configuration of `margin`.
+The `margin` specifies four offsets inward from the left, top, right, and bottom edge of the prototype's bounding box, respectively.
+As a contraption is resized, corners of any widget which fall within a margin will retain their distance from the corresponding edge of the bounding box, and any other corners will be repositioned proportionally based on their original positions in the prototype.
+With appropriate margins, it is possible to achieve a wide variety of useful automatic layouts.
+Fully-collapsed (0) margins leave reflowing strictly on a proportional basis.
+The sum of the margins defines the minimum size of a contraption.

+In addition to controlling the position and size of widgets, `margin` controls how the background image of contraptions is rendered, by logically dividing it into 9 regions.
+As a contraption is resized, the four corners retain their original size.
+The left and right center regions are repeated vertically, the top and bottom center regions are repeated horizontally, and the centermost region is repeated horizontally _and_ vertically.

 The `attributes` table provides information about the attributes of contraption instances based on this Prototype which should be editable by users.
 It contains a `name` column with (string) attribute names, a `label` column with (string) display names for attributes, and a `type` column indicating the editor that should be provided for that attribute: